 When we expand that celebration to other people, science says we’re a lot happier with our lives overall and our relationships are stronger.
 Couple friends who get excited about our good news actually help boost our self esteem which gives us more confidence in those relationships.

-The authors of Two by Two grouped couples in three categories: “seekers, extroverts actively searching for new social relationships; keepers, those who feel fulfilled within the confines of their relationship and are happy with an intimate group of confidants; and nesters, introverts who prefer to stick to a party of two.
-Greif, who identifies as a seeker, and his nester wife often find themselves negotiating to form meaningful friendships with other couples.”
+The authors of Two Plus Two grouped couples in three categories: Seekers: extroverts actively searching for new social relationships.
+Keepers: those who feel fulfilled within the confines of their relationship and are happy with an intimate group of confidants.
+Nesters: introverts who prefer to stick to a party of two.

 Regardless of the category you find yourself in, I hope you see that it’s worth the time and energy to form at least one other couple friendship.

 Yes, sometimes finding new couple friends can feel like you’re trying to find a date.
 But if you try to connect with people in places where you already spend a lot of your time, it gets easier.

 Because Ken and I have moved so often, we’ve had to start over and make new friends a lot.
 I’ve watched my in-laws develop new groups of couple friends when life brought changes to their card club.

 Between my own experience and advice from a few psychologists, I’ve got some good suggestions!

 Church is hands down the easiest place to find couple friends.
 Plus, you already have your faith in common which gives you a good starting point.